FctsFxns/trackthenews/README.md

 `trackthenews` is the script that powers [@FOIAfeed](https://twitter.com/foiafeed), a Twitter bot that monitors news outlets for reporting that incorporates public records laws like the Freedom of Information Act (FOIA), and tweets links to and excerpts from matching articles.
 The underlying software can track any collection of RSS feeds for any keywords.

-If you want to run your own instance of `trackthenews`, you can download and install the package, and run its built-in configuration process.
+If you want to run your own instance of `trackthenews`, you can download and instll the package, and run its built-in configuration process.
 It can be installed with `pip`:

-Python 3.6 is recommend, but if you run [into troubles](https://github.com/freedomofpress/trackthenews/issues/1), you may want to try it with Python 2.7.
+Python 3.6 is recommend but if you run [into troubles](https://github.com/thisisparker/track-the-news/issues/1), try it with Python 2.7.

 ```bash